-Baptism is associated with the sacrifice of Jesus Christ; that is, to be "buried with [Jesus] in baptism" is to be "baptized into Christ."
-This is requires the ceremony to be dedicated to, and in full recognition of, the name of the Savior.
+The physical ceremony of baptism portrays a Believer being conjoined into the sacrifice of Jesus Christ; that is, to be "buried with [Jesus Christ] in baptism" is to be "baptized into Christ."
+This requires the ceremony to be dedicated to, and in full recognition of, the name of Jesus because He was the One who was sacrificed.
 An act performed in the name of someone establishes it in accordance with, and authorized by, the one who has supremacy over the matter.
-In the case of baptism, the proclamation of every New Testament Scripture (excluding Matthew 28:19) is in the name of Jesus Christ: